darkharasho/MMM-Scrapey/README.md

         tableColumns: [1,3,4], // Specify which columns to display (1-based index)
         tableRows: [1,2,3], // Specify which rows to display (1-based index), leave empty to show all
-        showTableHeader: true, // Toggle formatting the first row as a table header }
+        showTableHeader: true, // Toggle formatting the first row as a table header
+        plainText: true // Strip out any extra HTML and just keep the plain text content }
 },
 ```